designedmind/2017/introduction.md

 together of any kind -- we should see it as a sketch of how a _functional_ coming together might be implemented.

-Dennett himself seems unable to make this move because of his well-meaning but ultimately misguided wariness of Cartesian thinking.
+This move is unavailable to Dennett as long as he remains committed to a particular materialist dogma, namely that no aspect of perception can resemble an inner presentation.
 On the subject of visual perception, for example, Dennett is unhesitating in his rejection of a "coming together", of an internal image for the mind's eye to inspect:

 > “The eventual “products” of vision are such things as guided hand and
 > finger motions, involuntary ducking, exclamations of surprise, triggering